— I acknowledge the Traditional Owners of the land, the Pitjantjatjara people, and pay respect to their Elders, past and present.

 — 38 people have died climbing the rock since the climb was opened.
 Deaths range from health risks to unfortunate accidents and falls.

-- There are many areas of the rock that are sacred to specific genders.
-During the Indigenous times, only those specific genders were allowed in those areas of Uluru.
+— There are many areas of the rock that are sacred to specific genders.
+Throughout different times in history, only those specific genders were allowed in those areas of Uluru.

 Pretty amazing huh?

 After driving around Uluru and really feeling the magic, we were then dropped at our specific hotels in time for a second breakfast.